zacccharv/gruvvyWatermelon/README.md

 ## Support

-If you have any questions regarding this port, feel free to open an [issue](https://github.com/zacccharv/gruvvyWatermelon/issues)
+If you have any questions regarding this theme, feel free to open an [issue](https://github.com/zacccharv/gruvvyWatermelon/issues)